 Rich in Fiber

-Think twice before peeling your apple as two-thirds of the fiber is found right in the peel.
-Fiber is important in your diet for your digestive health and helps prevent blood glucose surges after eating and reduces hunger.
+Think twice before peeling your apple, as two-thirds of the fiber is in the peel.
+Fiber is vital in your diet for your digestive health, helps prevent blood glucose surges after eating, and reduces hunger.
 In one study, eating whole apples increased feelings of fullness for up to 4 hours longer than consuming equal amounts of apple purée or juice.
-This happened because whole apples reduce gastric emptying — the rate at which your stomach empties its contents.
+This happens because whole apples reduce gastric emptying — the rate at which your stomach empties its contents.

 Natural Sugar & B Vitamins